 Want to learn more about Juneteenth?
-Alfonso Wright, digital marketing manager for Visit Alexandria, recently conducted a candid conversation with Audrey Davis, director of the Alexandria Black History Museum.
+In June 2020, Alfonso Wright, digital marketing manager for Visit Alexandria, conducted a conversation with Audrey Davis, director of the Alexandria Black History Museum.
 After releasing a powerful statement on the killing of George Floyd, Audrey shared the impact and necessity of Juneteenth celebrations over the centuries.
 In her own words, “African Americans helped to build Alexandria, helped to build this nation, and their history needs to be on par with everyone else’s.”
 Read on for a history of the holiday, Alexandria’s special connection with Frederick Douglass and ways you can honor Juneteenth this week and beyond.

 The History of Juneteeth